logicethos/SSHDebugger/README.md

 Uses:

  * Develop .NET apps for embedded devices and small computers such as the Raspberry Pi.
- * Deploy and debug apps running in a datacentre, or virtual machine.
+ * Deploy and debug apps running in a datacentre, docker container or virtual machine.

 Features: